Financial Aid FAQs

 15. How long does the application process take?

-The application process takes 7-10 days if you file online at www.fafsa.ed.gov, or 4-6 weeks via regular mail.
+The application process takes 7-10 days if you file online at www.fafsa.ed.gov.

 16. How do I know how much aid I will receive?

-You will receive a financial aid award letter from us about two to four weeks after you submit your FAFSA form.
-Around March 15, we will begin sending out financial aid award letters and will be sent in order of when the processed FAFSA applications were received.
+Around March 15, we will begin sending out financial aid award letters.
 The letter outlines how much the government determines you should be able to pay.
 Then we list the ways we can make up the difference.
-If it looks like a fair award, or package, you just sign the letter of acceptance and mail it back.
+If it looks like a fair award, or package, you can accept your aid online.

 17. Does a large family or more than one student in college at the same time increase the amount of financial aid?